Why Consistent Reporting Starts with Reliable Week Logic

 Verifying Script Success with Week References

-Once reports are automated, it’s still helpful to confirm they ran correctly.
+When automating weekly reports with week number variables in BSD, it’s still helpful to confirm that scripts run correctly.
 Adding simple checks that include the week number makes troubleshooting easier.
 If something fails, logs or messages tied to the current week show where the problem occurred.

 For example, a script might log a message like echo “Report for week $WEEK created successfully.” >> /var/log/report_log.
 This builds a readable log that shows each run and when it happened.